VinSri/Name_Printer/README.md

 format_name name
 ```

-The method is used as cleanser that is used to remove extra or unnecessary spaces from first_name and last_name.
-This method also capitalizes them.
+The method is used as cleanser that is used to remove extra or unnecessary spaces from a string that is passed as its argument.
+This method also capitalizes the string.

 ```
 full_name